The Sorceress' Revolt

 The guardsmen flinched.
 The officer immediately got to his knees, followed by the others.
 “Great poet!
 We meant no disrespect,” the officer said.
 “Please forgive us for the presumption of questioning your passage.”

 Fenyang Shanzhao was a favorite of the Empress Dowager.
-Blocking his passage and searching his litter would be considered a great insult by the Imperial Court.
+Blocking his way and searching his litter would be considered a great insult by the Imperial Court.
 Not even China’s Prime Minister could go against the will of the Empress Dowager.
 The officer was too low-ranked to ask anything of such an illustrious personage.

 “I’m glad you understand,” Kei Kai said in his older, quavering voice.
 “I’ll let the transgression go this time.
 Let us pass.”